neup221/name_of_app/README.md

 # README
-1 complete Ruby on Rails developer
+1 complete Ruby on Rails developer by budz

 This README would normally document whatever steps are necessary to get the application up and running.